josherrickson/stata2/stata_markdown/05-regression.md

 ^#^^#^^#^ Including categorical predictors

 Let's say we want to add `rep78`, a categorical variable with 5 levels, to the model.
+Regression can't actually handle categorical variables; instead it creates [dummy variables](summarizing-data.html#generating-dummy-variables).
+A dummy variable is needed for all *but one* of the levels of the categorical, the excluded categorical variable is the baseline that all others are compared to^[Once we know the value of all but one of the dummies, the last is automatically determined so adds no new information.].

-Naively, we simply add it:
+Naively, let's simply add the categorical `rep78` to the model:

 ~~~~
 <<dd_do>>